Pan-Africanism: African Union

 Pan-African thought influenced the establishment of the Organisation of African Unity (now the African Union) in 1963.
 One of the biggest goals that the African Union has set for the continent in the 21st century is improving long-term economic growth.
 Major steps have been taken to address this issue particularly with the creation of the African Continental Free Trade Agreement (AfCFTA).
 The establishment of this free trade zone connects nations throughout the continent that together have a GDP of upwards of US$2.5 trillion.
 The emergence of COVID-19 has delayed its implementation but in the long term, the African Union hopes that the agreement will spur industrialization, substantially boost trade, and contribute to increasing economic integration throughout the continent.

 The African Union has also sought to make changes on policies involving movement within the continent.
 Similar to the current agreement in the European Union, the African Union proposed a free movement policy that would allow residents of countries in the union to move throughout the continent freely and participate in economic endeavors in other countries.
 The majority of countries have not formally signed off on the agreement and others are critical of the prospects of success but the African Union continues to view this policy as a major step toward its goal of continent wide solidarity and integration.

 Although in an era of globalization and increased connectivity, challenges continue to persist that undermine the African Union's goal of continent wide solidarity.
 Many of these challenges have persisted for decades with some including inconsistent treaty implementation, ineffective governance and continued involvement from foreign economic superpowers amongst others.
-Influence from the United States, Britain and France continues to remain while new countries such as China are increasingly became involved politically and economically on the continent with many referring to this era as a "new scramble for Africa".
+Influence from the United States, the United Kingdom and France continues to remain while new countries such as China are increasingly becoming involved politically and economically on the continent with many referring to this era as a "new scramble for Africa".